 “Official Prison Photographs from Port Arthur” and “Types of Convicts”–Inscription on page of album, below photograph.

-Nevin’s carte-de-visite of William Lees’ original 1870s photograph printed in an oval mount is not recorded in the holdings of the QVMAG, the NLA, the TMAG, or the Archives Office of Tasmania, and the reason is this: it may never have been printed by Nevin, because paupers, as William Lee was in the 1870s, were not a police priority.
+T. J. Nevin’s carte-de-visite of William Lees’ original 1870s photograph printed in an oval mount is not recorded in the holdings of the QVMAG, the NLA, the TMAG, or the Archives Office of Tasmania, and the reason is this: it may never have been printed by Nevin as a mounted carte-de-visite, because paupers, as William Lee was in the 1870s, were not a police priority.
 William Lee was a pauper, detained only for a short time in 1872 for being idle and disorderly, and thereafter housed at the Brickfields depot in Hobart where he was discharged every year because he was too old and unfit to work.
 The police gazette gave his age in 1872 as 78 yrs old.